The major in anthropology consists of 11 courses, distributed as follows.

 Anthropology offers a combined major with African Studies.
 A total of nine courses make up the anthropology part of the major; see African Studies for the required courses for that aspect of the combined major.
 Combined anthropology/African studies majors must take the four introductory courses that make up the Core curriculum (listed above), one Advanced Topics course (300-level), one capstone course (400-level) or senior independent study project (489, 490, 498, 499), and three electives (200-level or above).
 At least two of the electives should be dual-listed with African Studies; no more than two may be taken outside the department.
 See Anthropology Major Requirements, above, for guidelines regarding study abroad.
-While the language co-requisite is not required of combined majors, we strongly urge African studies combined majors to fulfill it, either on campus or in conjunction with participation in an overseas program (e.g., the Kenya Program).
+Combined majors are also required to complete an Experiential Learning Co-requisite (usually completed by attending the Kenya program).

 The minor in anthropology consists of seven courses that must include:

 - At least three of the four introductory courses: 101 (Human Origins), 102 (Cultural Anthropology), 103 (Introduction to Archaeology), or 104 (Language and Human Experience);

 - At least two electives at the 200-level or above;